johnrudolph/beast-master/rules.md

 # Gameplay

-Each Age has two phases: Action Phase and Harvest Phase.
+Each Age has two phases: Action Phase and Reap Phase.

 ## Action Phase
 The Action Phase simply consists of player turns.
 On your turn, you will do the following in order: